As of Monday, 13.09.2021, the University Library (UL) is open again. However, as the Covid 19 pandemic is not over yet, some things have changed:

 For most books, the table of contents is stored in digital form in our catalog.
 This can help ordering a scan.
 Websites of publishers sometimes also offer detailed information about the contents of a book.
 "Google Books" gives a useful preview for a great many titles.

 Printed journals are, with a few exceptions, not to be borrowed.
-Individual articles can also be requested via the scanning service.
+Individual articles can also be requested via the scanning service (until 24 October 2021).
 We recommend publishing websites or other internet resources for specifying or checking the exact order details.

 Titles that appear in the catalog with the note "Handapparate" are located outside the library in various offices and are not accessible to the library’s users.